EX-XDRiVER/Chart-Documentation/mods.md

 - Rotate the camera around the Z axis.

 "camera_fov" (Alias: "camera_field_of_view")
 - Change the camera's field of view.
+Only applies to perspective (default) camera.
 Default: 100, Minimum: 1, Maximum: 179

+"camera_size" (Alias: "camera_orthographic_size")
+- Change the camera's size.
+Only applies to orthographic camera.
+Default: 5, if set to 0, this will be set to 0.01 to avoid errors.

 "note_move_x" (Column specific variant: "noteX_move_x" where X is 1-6)
 - Move all notes along the X axis.